Demaga/demaga.github.io/_posts/2024-12-16-intercepting-websocket-messages-to-analyze-geoguessr-party-games.md

 Of course, many more interesting insights can be extracted with some thought.

-If you want, you can use [these Jupter Notebooks](https://github.com/Demaga/geoguessr-stats-analysis) as a starting point for analyzing your games too.
+You can use [these Jupyter Notebooks](https://github.com/Demaga/geoguessr-stats-analysis) as a starting point for analyzing your games too.

 # Conclusions
 1. Intercepting WebSocket messages in browser is not as easy as I thought, but absolutely achievable.